Zack Short Player Props: Tigers vs. Athletics

 - The pitching staff for the Athletics has a collective eight K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.99).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.95).

+- Athletics pitchers combine to surrender 125 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The left-hander last appeared in relief on Thursday, when he threw 2 2/3 scoreless innings against the New York Yankees while giving up one hit.
+- In his last appearance on Thursday, the left-hander went 5 1/3 innings against the New York Yankees, allowing four earned runs while surrendering nine hits.

-- The 25-year-old has put up an ERA of 6.78, with 8.7 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .316 against him.
+- The 26-year-old has put up an ERA of 5.17, with 6.8 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.